 It’s also used for making plastics to keep them soft and flexible and is added to printing inks, insect repellents, hair spray, solvents, paper coatings, etc.

-However, after it was suspected of causing problems with the endocrinal system and fetal development, most companies stopped using it in their nail polishes after 2006.
+However, after it was suspected of causing problems with the endocrinal system and fetal development, most companies stopped using it in their nail polishes in 2006.

 But still do watch out for this ingredient in polishes.